Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

 psql $URL cruddur < $schema_path
 ```

-for the coloring the echo refer to the following [link](https://stackoverflow.com/questions/5947742/how-to-change-the-output-color-of-echo-in-linux)

  on `schema.sql` insert the code to create the table users and table activities
  ```